ichuang/pyqsp/README.md

 This python package generates QSP phase angles using the code based on two different methods.
 The "laurent" method employs [Finding Angles for Quantum Signal Processing with Machine Precision](https://arxiv.org/abs/2003.02831), and extends the original code for QSP phase angle calculation, at https://github.com/alibaba-edu/angle-sequence.
 The "tf" method employs tensorflow + keras, and finds the QSP angles using optimization.

+### QSP conventions

-Two QSP model conventions are used in the literature: Wx, where the signal W(a) is an X-rotation and QSP phase shifts are Z-rotations, and Wz, where the signal W(a) is a Z-rotation and QSP phase shifts are X-rotations.
+As described in [A Grand Unification of Quantum Algorithms](https://arxiv.org/abs/2105.02859), two important QSP model conventions used in the literature are known as Wx, where the signal W(a) is an X-rotation and QSP signal processing phase shifts are Z-rotations, and Wz, where the signal W(a) is a Z-rotation and QSP signal processing phase shifts are X-rotations.

 Specifically, in the Wx convention, the QSP operation sequence is: